wp-plugins/wordpress-social-login/readme.txt

 == Changelog ==

+= 2.2.2 =

+* Fix an issue where wsl did not display the right user avatar.
+* Fix an issue where providers icons wasn't showing in sites using https.
+* Fix an issue with basic insights, where users counts by age wasn't showing.
+* Add WordPress to list of supported provider.

 = 2.2.1 =

 * WSL can be fully integrated with your BuddyPress installation: display of users avatars and xprofiles mapping.